310-943-1306 Menu

 Why Choose Dr. Zampell for Breast Revision Surgery?

-Our breast impant revision surgery in Beverly Hills requires meticulous attention to detail and an innate understanding of the complex nature of breast surgery complications.
+Our breast implant revision surgery in Beverly Hills requires meticulous attention to detail and an innate understanding of the complex nature of breast surgery complications.
 Dr. Zampell is a highly experienced and consummate breast reconstructive surgeon who studied under world-renowned pioneer Dr. Robert Allen at the Ochsner Medical Center in Louisiana.
 She is passionate about delivering customized results that celebrate her patients’ assets and restore quality of life and a sense of personal confidence.

 Dr. Zampell graduated from Ohio State University College of Medicine and subsequently pursued an elite residency in plastic surgery at New York University Medical Center.
 She then continued to hone her expertise with a demanding fellowship in the industrious field of microsurgery at the University of California, Los Angeles.